Shenakuma/MGS-402_Demo1-YJ/README.md

 # MGS-402-Demo1-YJ
-Hello there, my name is YJ and I'm seeking a job.
+Hello there, my name is YJ and I'm seeking for a job.